paperhive/walter-whitelist/README.md

 # Examples

 ## Process user-supplied objects
+Before storing user-supplied data in a database, you usually want to check if the object contains fields that the user is allowed to store.

 ```javascript
 let allowed = {name: true, age: true};
 whitelist({name: 'Darth', age: 42}, allowed); // returns {name: 'Darth', age: 42}